Sync an upstream registry with an Amazon ECR private registry - Amazon ECR

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-With pull through cache rules, you can sync the contents of an upstream registry with your Amazon ECR private registry.
-Amazon ECR currently supports creating pull through cache rules for the following upstream registries.
+Using pull through cache rules, you can sync the contents of an upstream registry with your Amazon ECR private registry.

 • Amazon ECR Public, the Kubernetes container image registry, and Quay (Doesn't require authentication)

 For the upstream registries that require authentication, you must store your credentials in an Amazon Secrets Manager secret.
 The Amazon ECR console makes it easy for you to create the Secrets Manager secret for each of the authenticated upstream registries.
-For more information on creating a Secrets Manager secret using the Secrets Manager console, see Storing your upstream repository credentials in an Amazon Secrets Manager secret.
+For more information about creating a Secrets Manager secret using the Secrets Manager console, see Storing your upstream repository credentials in an Amazon Secrets Manager secret.

 After you've created a pull through cache rule for the upstream registry, simply pull an image from that upstream registry using your Amazon ECR private registry URI.
 Amazon ECR then creates a repository and caches that image in your private registry.
 On your subsequent pull requests of the cached image with a given tag, Amazon ECR checks the upstream registry to see if there is a new version of the image with that specific tag and attempts to update the image in your private registry at least once every 24 hours.

-Considerations for using pull through cache
+Considerations for using pull through cache rules

 • Creating pull through cache rules isn't supported in the following Regions.